 Why Cross-Cultural Communication?

-The Graduate Certificate in Cross-Cultural Communication is a unique program offering two paths to specialize in cross-cultural communication: international or social justice.
+The Graduate Certificate in Cross-Cultural Communication is a unique program offering two paths: international or social justice.

 Cross-cultural communication is the process of recognizing both differences and similarities in order to effectively interact with various groups in society.
 This certificate offers communication insights into a broad range of society and business needs from interactions at the grass roots level to boards of directors and public entities to global corporations.
 With effective skills in cross-cultural communication, one could seek opportunities in consultancy, governmental bodies, nonprofit organizations, public relations, sales, social service, and tourism.
 In addition, there are a vast range of roles within corporate departments, such as communications, customer service, development, human resources, marketing, and sales.